Leo Goodwin Sr.: Philanthropy

-Leo Goodwin was a large donor to Nova Southeastern University and is considered one of the primary founders.
+Goodwin was a large donor to Nova Southeastern University and is considered one of the primary founders.
 The building that contains the university's law school, Shepard Broad College of Law, is housed in Leo Goodwin Sr. Hall.
 In addition, one of the dorms is named the Leo Goodwin Sr. Residence Hall.

 The Goodwin Foundation sponsors a scholarship at Broward Community College.

-The Leo Goodwin Sr. Chair in Law was established at Shepard Broad College of Law with an initial gift from the late Leo Goodwin Sr. The Goodwin Chair allows the Law College to invite distinguished legal scholars to spend time in residence, to team-teach a seminar with a member of the Law College faculty, and to interact with the Law College's faculty, students, and alumni.
+The Leo Goodwin Sr. Chair in Law was established at Shepard Broad College of Law with an initial gift from Goodwin.
+The Goodwin Chair allows the law school to invite legal scholars to spend time in residence, to team-teach a seminar with a member of the faculty, and to interact with the faculty, students, and alumni.